 - English (ENG4U) (minimum final grade of 70% is required)

-Admission averages: Individual selection from the high 80s
+Admission averages: Individual selection from the mid- to high 80s

-- An Admission Information Form is required
+The Admission Information Form is required for admission.

-- Not studying in Ontario?
-Search our admission requirements
+Not studying in Ontario?
+Search our admission requirements.